 - Describe your child’s emotions.
-Make a note to identify and describe your child’s emotions.
-From mad to sad to anxious and worried, talk about emotions openly and as they’re experiencing it.
+Make a note to identify and describe her emotions.
+From mad to sad to anxious and worried, talk about emotions openly and as she’s experiencing it.
 And don’t limit it to difficult emotions, either.
 Talk about feeling excited for a party or happy to play at the park.

 - Don’t talk until after an outburst.
-If your child is going through an outburst, save your words until after he has calmed down.
+If she’s going through an outburst, save your words until after she has calmed down.
 Remember left brain/right brain?
-He’s in full right brain mode at that point and won’t even process anything you say.
-Wait until he’s calm and can listen.
+She’s in full right brain mode at that point and won’t even process anything you say.
+Wait until she’s calm and can listen.

-- Reassure your child that these feelings are normal.
-Each time your child experiences a difficult emotion, reassure him that it’s normal.
-Let him know that everyone feels them, even you.
-That they will go away soon, and that you still love him no matter what.
+- Reassure her that these feelings are normal.
+Each time she experiences a difficult emotion, reassure her that it’s normal.
+Let her know that everyone feels them, even you.
+That they’ll go away soon, and that you still love her no matter what.

-- Praise your child for telling you how he feels.
-It’s a huge developmental leap for a child to be able to identify how he feels.
-When your child does, praise and thank him for doing so.
-Let him know he can talk about feelings, no matter what they may be.
-This can encourage him to continue identifying and labeling his emotions.
+- Praise her for telling you how she feels.
+It’s a huge developmental leap for a child to be able to identify how she feels.
+When your child does, praise and thank her for doing so.
+Let her know she can talk about feelings, no matter what they may be.
+This can encourage her to continue identifying and labeling her emotions.

 - Offer ways to cope.
-Here’s where you can show your child what to do when he feels a difficult emotion strike.
-He might go to his room for quiet time if a large crowd starts to feel overwhelming.
-He could come to you and let you know he needs help.
-Or he might take a deep breath as I’ve seen my three-year-old do, or walk away.
+Here’s where you can show her what to do when she feels a difficult emotion strike.
+She can go to her room for quiet time if a large crowd starts to feel overwhelming, or let you know she needs help.
+She might take a deep breath, or walk away.

 - Describe how you’re feeling.
-Modeling behavior is the best way to show our kids how to behave.
+Modeling behavior is the best way to show her how to behave.
 Describe any emotions you might be feeling, both good and bad.
 You might say you feel excited to have ice cream after dinner, or you could explain you feel worried about work.
-This shows your child how to behave and reinforces the idea that everyone feels emotions.
+This shows her how to behave and reinforces the idea that everyone feels emotions.

-No doubt our kids will still have tantrums.
+No doubt, our kids will have tantrums and outbursts.
 Even big kids will still cry and get frustrated (heck, even adults need a good cry sometimes).

 But when your days feel like one tantrum after another, practice labeling emotions.
 Get into the habit of naming feelings you or your child experience.
 You might find that this simple act can reduce the number of outbursts he feels.

-Who knows—you just might feel proud of your child for saying you made him sad.
+Who knows—you just might feel proud of him for saying you made him sad.